History & Mission

 The Jacobs Camp site was closed in 2012 in part due to its inaccessibility to the general public.
 A search was undertaken to identify the best location to relocate the Museum, with an eye toward reaching more people, Jewish and non-Jewish alike.
 New Orleans was deemed that ideal spot.
 With a city selected, the ISJL board passed a resolution separating the Museum from the Institute to ease its relocation and provide the proper breathing room to grow into its own potential as an educational and cultural institution.

-Today, the Museum is poised to become a popular tourist destination, an important educational facility, and a vibrant center for cultural exploration and understanding.
+Today, the Museum has become an important educational facility, a vibrant center for cultural exploration and understanding, and a popular tourist destination.